xavierleroy/cryptokit/README.md

 BLAKE3 uses the portable C implementation from https://github.com/BLAKE3-team/BLAKE3 .
 The authors released the code into the public domain with CC0 1.0.
 The test vectors come from the same source.

-RIPEMD-160 is based on the reference implementation by A.Bosselaers.
+RIPEMD-160 is based on the reference implementation by A. Bosselaers.
 It passes the test vectors listed at http://www.esat.kuleuven.ac.be/~bosselae/ripemd160.html

 MD5 uses the public-domain implementation by Colin Plumb that is also used in the OCaml runtime system for module Digest.